penn-cnt/CNT_EEG_TEMPLATE/scripts/README.md

 This folder is meant to contain user scripts.
-An example folder structure is as follows:
+An example folder structure can be found below.

+At present, we request that users operate within the following guidelines:

+1. Individual users code is located within ./users/**computing id****
+2. Collaborative code goes within ./collabs/**unique project name**

+We do not **require** additional subdirectory structure, but attempts to break down code into logical units/languages/etc. for off-boarding purposes is appreciated.

 ./
 > README.md